LiLSushiVert/Adult_Income_Dataset_EDA/README.md

 **Description**
 This project uses the Adult (Census Income) dataset from sklearn.datasets to perform data analysis and visualization for predicting whether an individual's annual income exceeds $50,000.
 The dataset contains demographic attributes such as age, sex, education, occupation, and native country.

+**Purpose**
+The main objective of this project is to understand key factors that influence income levels and to prepare the dataset for machine learning models in future stages.

 **Technologies and Libraries Used**
 - Python
 - Pandas